 I just made it to the small town of Irchester before the sun ducked below the trees for my third Carnegie of the day.
 It was reminiscent of the mostly small-town Carnegies in the US.
 It stood out in the small town with its restrained, but striking, architecture.
 It was a building that commanded attention without demanding it.
 A bird perched atop its steeple didn't care to have its picture taken.

-I camped a few miles out of town, as I have several nights here, in some high weeds between a row of trees that shielded me from the road and a huge pasture of wheat that went on and on.
+I camped a few miles out of town in some high weeds between a row of trees that shielded me from the road and a huge pasture of wheat that went on and on.

 I was less than fifteen miles from my final Carnegie before London in the large city of Northhampton.
 I had hoped to be there at nine when it opened, but the cycle path I took the last seven miles to avoid a superhighway wound all over and led me astray a few times, delaying me by nearly an hour.
 Time was precious as I wanted to make a detour to Oxford on my way to London.
 Now I wasn't sure if I could make it, but with the wind at my back I elected to give it a try.